 Being responsive is no longer enough; today's websites need to be progressive.
 Progressive web apps are websites that resemble native mobile apps.
 Therefore, they are designed to adapt to the browser, screen size, and device specifications of the user.
 Since they tap into the native device capabilities to run, progressive web apps even work offline.
 Companies that have switched from traditional websites to progressive web apps have seen higher conversions and customer engagement.
-PWA.Rocks has many examples of progressive apps for inspiration.

 2. Frontend frameworks

 If you're not using a frontend framework like React, Vue.js, or Angular to help build your projects, then 2019 is a good year to start.
 Such frameworks come with tools that streamline the tedious aspects of development so that you can focus on optimizing the user experience.

 Frameworks like Jekyll, Gatsby, or Hugo can quickly generate simple static web pages.
 Static pages are faster and more secure than dynamic ones, and you can add dynamic content to static pages with the help of APIs and Markdown.
 If you're exceptionally savvy, you can reduce your website to a single page.

 Developed by Facebook, GraphQL is a query language that is quickly replacing REST APIs.
 It can be used to decouple your frontend from your backend and improve server efficiency.

 Most people use more than one device to surf the web.
 In fact, over a third of American consumers own a smartphone, a computer, and a tablet.
 Therefore, making apps that work and sync across different devices is increasingly important.
 Frameworks like Electron and Ionic can be especially helpful in this department.